 - I implemented user geolocalization to the selection of call relay servers to reduce latency, thus improving the overall quality.

 - They finally tasked me with managing all the telecom aspects mid 2016, which is my main focus now.
-This includes all VoIP and messaging platforms, interconnections with carriers all over the world, but also negotiating contracts and maintaining relations with suppliers, technology watch and board advising on telecom subjects, among other tasks.
+This includes all VoIP and messaging platforms, interconnections with carriers all over the world, but also negotiating contracts and maintaining relations with suppliers, technology watch and board advising on telecom subjects, among other tasks like participating in alpha/beta program with carriers and partners, leveraging textme flexibility to help them bring to market new products.

 CTO / Founder